krisdthompson/places/content/places/aggiepark/index.md

-+++
+---
-title = "Aggie Park"
+title: "Aggie Park"
-date = "2024-03-26"
+date: "2024-03-26"
-draft = false
-rentable = false
+draft: false
-available = true
+types: ["beenthere"]
+tags: ["park", "outdoor", "campus", "texas-am"]
-types = ["park", "outdoor-space"] categories = ["recreational"] tags = ["texas-am", "outdoor", "campus"] description = "A 20-acre green space in the heart of Texas A&M University, featuring walking trails, an amphitheater, and recreational areas" images = ["aerial.jpg", "amphitheater.jpg", "lake.jpg", "trails.jpg"]  # All images for the place featured_image = "aerial.jpg"  # Main image used in list view
+description: "A 20-acre green space in the heart of Texas A&M University, featuring walking trails, an amphitheater, and recreational areas"
-+++
+images: ["aerial.jpg", "amphitheater.jpg", "lake.jpg", "trails.jpg"]
+featured_image: "aerial.jpg"
+---

 Aggie Park is a beautiful 20-acre green space located at the heart of Texas A&M University's campus.
 Opened in 2022, this modern park space serves as a gathering place for students, faculty, and visitors.